 We have not had issues with Patchstack conflicting with other security services, but we do recommend using as few different tools on your WordPress site as possible.
 If you do use another security plugin, it is recommended to not enable similar features as it could cause site-breaking issues.
 If you have any issues with other security tools, please contact our support so we could investigate the issue.

-Setting up Patchstack takes no more than a few minutes depending on if you are using auto-install through the Patchstack App (which takes seconds) or a manual installation (which can take up to 3 minutes).
-Note that in some cases auto-install may not be possible.
-The data might need some time to show up after a successful installation.
+Setting up Patchstack takes no more than a few minutes per installation.
+The data might need a few minutes to show up after a successful installation.

 Disable theme editor